How to Log a Dive

 Personal and Historical Record

 Your dive log serves as a personal record of your underwater experiences.
 Years from now, you’ll be able to look back on your dives and reminisce about the amazing encounters and adventures you’ve had in the underwater world.
-In the following sections, we will provide you with step-by-step instructions for effectively logging your dives, including what information to include and how to organise your dive log.

 How to Fill Out a Dive Log